Geosea webp

 Diamond Circle

-The Diamond Circle connects the most beautiful and well-known sites of north Iceland: Goðafoss waterfall, Mývatn Lake, Ásbyrgi canyon, Dettifoss waterfall, and Húsavík town.
+The Diamond Circle takes you through the northern wonders of Iceland, weaving together nature’s most compelling masterpieces: Goðafoss waterfall, Mývatn Lake, Ásbyrgi Canyon, Dettifoss waterfall, and Húsavík town.

 Fosshotel Myvatni standard room twin